osama-gawish/SmartSortingSystem/README.md

 # SmartSortingSystem
-Real time cans and bottles detection and tracking
+Real-time cans and bottles detection and tracking

 ![](ezgif.com-video-to-gif.gif)

 I kick-started the project by collecting and annotating an Object Detection with bounding boxes Dataset for crushed cans and bottles.
-Next, I implemented it into the SSD MobileNetV2 training model.
+Next, I used TensorFlow Object Detection API to implement it into the SSD MobileNetV2 training model.
 Then, I converted the output TensorFlow model into a TFlite model.

 To test the capabilities of the trained model, I incorporated it into Python scripts, allowing it to handle various input cases, such as video, image, and live webcam feeds.
 On Windows, I used the Interpreter module from the TensorFlow library, while on the Raspberry Pi, I relied on the TFLite runtime for model inference.